 QUANTUM COMPUTING AND INFORMATION SECURITY

-And one of the important problems that quantum computers can solve quickly has significant implications for information security — specifically, a large-scale quantum computer could compromise the security of the world’s entire communication infrastructure.
+One of the important problems that quantum computers can solve quickly has significant implications for information security — specifically, a large-scale quantum computer could compromise the security of the world’s entire communication infrastructure.

 If that sounds like a dramatic, impending security threat, then you read it correctly.
 Let me explain.